artefactory/choice-learn/docs/paper/paper.md

 Discrete choice models aim at predicting choice decisions made by individuals from a menu of alternatives, which is known as an assortment.
 Well-known use cases include predicting a commuter's choice of transportation mode or a customer's in-store or online purchases.
 A key capability of choice models is their ability to handle assortment variations, such as predicting choices when some alternatives become unavailable or when their features change in different operational contexts.
 This adaptability to different scenarios allows these models to be used as inputs for optimization problems, such as assortment planning or pricing.

 Choice-Learn provides a modular suite of choice modeling tools for practitioners and academic researchers to process choice data, and then formulate, estimate and operationalize choice models.
-The library is structured into two levels of usage, as illustrated in \ref{fig:gen_org}.
+The library is structured into two levels of usage, as illustrated in Figure \ref{fig:gen_org}.
 The higher-level is designed for fast and easy implementation and the lower-level enables more advanced customization.
 This structure is inspired by Keras [@Chollet:2015], which is an overlay of TensorFlow [@Abadi:2015] endpoints, enabling a user-friendly modeling interface.
 Choice-Learn was designed with the following objectives:

 - **Streamlined:** The code signature is kept simple for fast integration of datasets and estimation of standard models.
 The higher-level API can be used with minimal code.
 - **Scalable:** Optimized processes are implemented, allowing the use of large datasets and large models.